Easy Bostock Recipe

 - Remove from heat and let sit until cool enough to touch.

 - Preheat oven to 350 F.

-- Split buns into halves and dip each half into almond syrup, flipping the buns to get both sides.
-Dip long enough to saturate the bread, but not so long that it gets soggy.
+- Dip each piece of brioche into almond syrup, flipping the bread to get both sides.
+Dip long enough to saturate the bread, but not so long that it gets soggy and falls apart.

-- Spread a thick layer of frangipane on one side of each bun half.
+- Spread a thick layer of frangipane on one side of each slice.

 - Top frangipane with a generous amount of sliced almonds.

-- Place buns on baking sheets lined with parchment paper or silicone mats.
+- Place on baking sheet lined with parchment paper or a silicone mat.

-- Bake for 30 minutes or until buns and almonds begin to brown.
+- Bake for 30 minutes or until bread and almonds begin to brown.